hubba180/SneussFactory.Solution/README.md

 ## **💻SETUP**

 _NOTICE: The following instructions rely on the intended user to have mySQL Community server and Workbench installed in order to utilize SQL's local server.
 If mySQL is not installed, users may find a download for the SQL installer [here](https://dev.mysql.com/downloads/file/?id=484914) to install the latest version of Community server and Workbench.
-Keep track of your local server's password, it will need to be appended to the appsettings.json after "pwd="_.
+Keep track of your local server's password, it will need to be appended to the appsettings.json after "pwd= {Please Insert yor password here}"_.

 copy this url to clone this project to your local system:
 ```html